Skip to main content

 SOURCES: Texas Workforce Commission; Bureau of Labor Statistics; authors' calculations.

-The population is predominantly Hispanic, 55.1 percent—the highest share among the five major Texas metros and well above the Texas share of 39.1 percent.[7]
-Despite the higher proportion of Hispanics, the metro area has the lowest foreign-born population among the major Texas metros in this report at 12.2 percent.
-This compares with the foreign-born share of 17.0 percent in Texas overall and 13.5 percent in the U.S.
+The population is predominantly Hispanic, 54.7 percent, the highest share among the five major Texas metros and well above the Texas share of 39.8 percent.[9]
+Despite the higher proportion of Hispanics, the metro area has the lowest foreign-born population among the major Texas metros in this report at 12.5 percent.
+This compares with the foreign-born share of 17.9 percent in Texas overall and 14.3 percent in the U.S.

-Twenty-eight percent of the population age 25 and over holds a bachelor’s degree or higher, similar to the Texas average of 28.9 percent but markedly lower than neighbor Austin at 42.8 percent.
+About a third, 33.1 percent, of the population age 25 and older holds bachelor’s degrees or higher, similar to the Texas average of 34.2 percent but markedly lower than neighboring Austin at 52.1 percent.

-San Antonio’s median age is 34.6 years, in line with the Texas median of 34.5 years.
-Nevertheless, the area has a relatively large older population compared with other major Texas metros; the share of seniors is 12.7 percent.
+San Antonio’s median age is 36.2, in line with the Texas median of 35.9.
+Nevertheless, the area has a relatively large older population compared with other major Texas metros; the share of seniors is 14.3 percent.
 The area’s age distribution reflects the significant military presence and a tendency for many armed forces personnel to retire in the area after completing their service.
-As a result, more than 1-in-10 San Antonio adults are current or former military personnel, the highest share of all the metros in this report (Chart 9.3).
-This compares with 7.1 percent in Texas and 7.4 percent in the U.S.
+As a result, one in 10 San Antonio adults is a veteran, the highest share of all the metros in this report (Chart 9.3).
+This compares with 6.1 percent in Texas and in the U.S.

 Chart 9.3: San Antonio's Share of Veterans Highest Among Texas Metros

-SOURCE: Census Bureau, 2016 American Community Survey 1-year estimates.
+SOURCE: Census Bureau, 2023 American Community Survey one-year estimates.

 Outlook: Industry diversity lifts economy

-San Antonio’s industry profile is as unique as its history, with a concentration in health care, retail, food services, education, business and financial services, and recreation.
+San Antonio’s industry profile is as distinctive as its history, with a concentration in health care, retail, education, insurance, financial services, food services, and hospitality and tourism.
 In the near term, those industries’ performance will set the course for the area’s economy.

-San Antonio’s dependence on government and military jobs—government accounted for more than 15 percent of the area’s 2017 nominal output—provides some stability, although government employment levels have been relatively flat outside of growth in public health.[9]
-Federal budget constraints may also limit growth.
+San Antonio’s dependence on government and military jobs—government accounted for 15 percent of the area’s 2023 real output—would normally provide some stability.
+Government employment levels increased 11 percent from 2016 to 2023.
+However, recent federal government layoffs and budget constraints may limit growth going forward.

-The metro’s proximity to several state-of-the art military medical facilities, as well as large private research and health institutes, should continue to propel health sector growth and enable San Antonio to meet the needs of South Texas, including the Rio Grande Valley.
-Additionally, the Texas Research and Technology Foundation plans to develop a 110,000-square-foot innovation center in the downtown area, with the goal of incubating and developing bioscience, cybersecurity and emerging-technologies companies in San Antonio.[10]
+The metro’s proximity to several state-of-the art military medical facilities, as well as large private research and health institutes, should continue to propel health sector growth and enable San Antonio to meet the needs of South Texas.

 Drivers Challenges

-• The government, education and health clusters continue to provide stability as the region’s population expands.
+• The government, education and health clusters continue to anchor the region’s economy as the population expands.

-• Biomedical and health services should continue to support job growth in the area.
+• Biomedical and health services should continue to support job growth in the area, which serves as a medical hub for South Texas.

-• A continued shortage of skilled workers may constrain growth in high-paying sectors and limit the area’s ability to attract firms and investment.
+• A continued shortage of skilled workers compared to its northern neighbor Austin may constrain growth in high-paying sectors and limit the area’s ability to attract certain firms and investment.

 Notes

-1. The history of San Antonio is adapted from the Texas State Historical Association’s Handbook of Texas, tshaonline.org/handbook/online/articles/hds02, and from the Brooke Army Medical Center website, www.bamc.health.mil/history.asp.
+1. The history of San Antonio is adapted from the Texas State Historical Association’s Handbook of Texas and from the Brooke Army Medical Center website.

-2. The percentage shares of individual clusters do not add to 100 because some industries are counted in multiple clusters, and some industries are not counted at all based on cluster definitions.
+2. The percentage shares of individual clusters are normalized to add up to 100 and differ from individual industry share totals.
+Some industries are included in multiple clusters, while some others are omitted because they fall outside revised cluster definitions.
 (See the appendix for more information.)

-9. Output data are from the Bureau of Economic Analysis.
+10. Output data are from the Bureau of Economic Analysis, October 2025, BEA Interactive Data Application.